Shamera Sterling: Early life and education

-Domestic career
+Club career

+Loughborough Lightning

-Sterling played for Loughborough Lightning in the Netball Superleague in 2018, winning the Player of the Season and Players' Player awards.
+Sterling played for Loughborough Lightning in the Netball Super League in 2018, winning the Player of the Season and Players' Player awards.

+Adelaide Thunderbirds

 She moved to the Adelaide Thunderbirds in the Australian Super Netball league in the 2019 season.
 In 2023, Sterling led the Thunderbirds to the club's first premiership in a decade, and her first.
 She was selected for the Club Champion Award and named Suncorp Super Netball Player of the Year, having led the league with 118 deflections.
+The Thunderbirds won a second and third premiership in 2024 and 2026.

 International career

 Sterling was part of the Jamaican squad that won bronze at the 2018 Commonwealth Games.
-She was also part of the squad that won their first ever silver medal at the Commonwealth Games in Birmingham, losing to Australia in the final, after defeating New Zealand in the semis and beating Australia for the first time in a Commonwealth Games during the group stage She was also part of the 2023 Bronze medal-winning team at the World Cup in Cape Town.
+At the 2022 Commonwealth Games Sterling was part of the squad that won their first ever silver medal, losing to Australia the finals.
+The Sunshine Girls had defeated New Zealand in the semi-final and also defeated Australia for the first time in a Commonwealth Games match during the group stage.
+Sterling would go on to win a second Commonwealth silver medal at the 2026 Commonwealth Games when Jamaica defeated Australia in the semi-final, meaning Australia were absent from the final for the first time in history.
+The Sunshine Girls were defeated by New Zealand in the final.

+She was also part of the 2023 Bronze medal-winning team at the World Cup in Cape Town.